surfinzap/typopo/docs/BACKLOG.md

 # Backlog for typopo

-* do not add nbsp after that — client’s customer
 * do not correct em-dash over here: work in any discipline—and it’s particularly

 * Add support for: 13 x $5 = $58.